gwright99/tf_to_aws/README.md

 The solution to Problem 2 will not work when Terraform is executed by GHA because the GH runner will not have my gsts credentials.
 Another solution needs to be found.

 I knew Adianny had been successfully integrating GHAs with our AWS Development environment, so I reached out to him to see how we had done it.
 I figured he either used a more muscular role with long-lived keys, or he was using some sort of technique to assume temporary keys of a strong Role.
 A bit of Googling later, I found this gem of an article: [https://benoitboure.com/securely-access-your-aws-resources-from-github-actions](https://benoitboure.com/securely-access-your-aws-resources-from-github-actions)

+## Success!
+But there are problems ...
+After configuring OIDC access, I could successfully deploy from GHA to AWS.
+But now I had a new problem ...
+How would I delete the infrastructure created by the GHA?

+### `AWS_PROFILE` rather than `AWS_DEFAULT_PROFILE`
+I clone the repo locally and tried to run `terraform plan` to ensure my local instance could see the same state as what was created by the GHA.

+I was receiving confusing 403 HTTP responses, which didn't make sense given that I was using the powerful `gsts` Role.
+I set `TF_LOG=TRACE` and ran the init process again and this time happened to notice that the wrong Account (personal) was being identified rather than the role I thought I was using.

+**CAVEAT!**
+- Whereas I would normally set `AWS_DEFAULT_PROFILE=sts` to force the AWS CLI to use the gsts Role, it appears that Terraform expects `AWS_PROFILE`.
+My local instance was able to destroy GHA-created objects once I used:

+    ```bash
+    export AWS_PROFILE=sts
+    terraform destroy --auto-approve
+    ```